bigskysoftware/htmx/www/content/docs.md

 Submitting a form via htmx has the benefit of no longer needing the [Post/Redirect/Get Pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get).
 After successfully processing a POST request on the server, you don't need to return a [HTTP 302 (Redirect)](https://en.wikipedia.org/wiki/HTTP_302).
 You can directly return the new HTML fragment.

+Also the response headers above are not provided to htmx for processing with 3xx Redirect response codes like [HTTP 302 (Redirect)](https://en.wikipedia.org/wiki/HTTP_302).
+Instead, the browser will intercept the redirection internally and return the headers and response from the redirected URL.
+Where possible use alternative response codes like 200 to allow returning of these response headers.

 ### Request Order of Operations {#request-operations}